surge-synthesizer/sst-jucegui/README.md

     - accesibility on knob slider and generally
     - mouse wheel callibration and sharing
     - Delayed begin/end edit on wheel (and dtor)
-    - Juce LEAK detector on all classes
-- Layouts
-    - Some basic gridding
-    - Can I do the surge mixer section?

 - Components
     - Popup Overlay for Values
     - Tab Containers